zdenek-stursa/cldmemory/README.md

 - Added to all new memories
 - Included in memory embeddings for better search relevance
 - Used in search queries to improve context matching

+**Docker Deployment**: Full containerization support with docker-compose for easy deployment and scaling.

 ## Memory Analytics Tool